-Lavandula angustifolia Q Bulgaria
+Lavandula angustifolia  🚱 Bulgaria

-Bulgaria is a leading lavender oil producer and there will be better The price of natural and authentic Bulgarian rose oil holds their clarity on the market situation, price, and quantities by the middle previous high price positions at €6,800-7,000.
-Some quantities are of July.
-Stocks are still available from previous season and the new left over from the 2018 supplies; however most producers of repute crop looks promising.
-Lowering of prices can be expected for the have found buyers for their stocks.
-Going by weather conditions, the new crop looks very promising.
-If there is a bounty of rose, then new season. prices of rose oil will be in check at around €7,000 as it was in 2018. 📥 Euro 75 /kilo Customers should note that rose oil offered at prices lower than prevailing market rates are often diluted or adulterated.
+Bulgaria is a leading lavender oil producer and there will be better clarity on the market situation, price, and quantities by the middle of July.
+Stocks are still available from previous season and the new crop looks promising.
+Lowering of prices can be expected for the new season.

+📥 Euro 75 /kilo